GlynPrice/myEGcodeDjangoPython1/README.md

 Note that the localhost:8000 view-URL is not the Django Welcome view or a crash/error_message, but uses either the view.py in the subfolder for either the Django project or the apps(booksLib) (to swoop need code change).

-The localhost:8000/admin view-URL is the Django admin login facility and the other two view-URL uses view.py for the apps(booksLib) subfolder.
+The localhost:8000/admin view-URL is the Django admin login facility and the other two view-URL uses view.py in the apps(booksLib) subfolder.